Girls from Cuba

 The popular style of dance “perreo” can be seen as a symbol of this change, with women before men during the dance.
 The average wage in the island was only 334 Cuban pesos a month in late 2010.

-Here you can found information about the music from Cuba and too more information about places to visit in Cuba and the Caribe.
+Here you can found information about the girls from Dominican Rep and too more information about places to visit in Dominican Rep.

 Remember we post new articles few times a month.
 Where you can see for more usefull tips about places to visit, hotels, tours, beaches and more.